 Deputy Head of Unit

-Located on the fringes of the Snowdonia National Park and in the shadow of the historic Suspension Bridge, the Menai Bridge unit meets weekly in our hut on the small island of Ynys Gaint which is accessed by a narrow causeway.
+Located on the fringes of the Snowdonia National Park and in the shadow of the historic suspension bridge, the Menai Bridge Unit meets weekly at our HQ on the small island of Ynys Gaint, which is accessed by a narrow single track bridge.

 At Menai Bridge we offer potential members the chance to participate in our “The World Is Your Oyster” scheme.

 Over a minimum two-year period we will offer the opportunity to gain four key basic seagoing qualifications: RYA Powerboat (Level 2), RYA Diesel Engine, RYA First Aid and assistance in gaining RYA/MCA Short Range Certificate VHF Radio with GMDSS which is now a self-guided computer based training course with classroom training if desired.

 Our ongoing weekly training focuses on all the elements of RYA Day Skipper (Theory) such that the entire RYA Basic Navigation & Safety course is also covered.
 When candidates feel ready, we ask an external assessor to visit and assess members’ Day Skipper Theory skills to award the ticket.